bhas/HYF-exercises/javascript1/week4/level1.md

 1. Identify the bug(s) in the code.
 2. Fix the code so that it correctly calculates the average grade for the students.

-## 1 🎓 Troubleshoot
-clean up const / let and variable names

-## 1 🎓 Built a Recipe Management System
+## 1 🧱 Built a Recipe Management System
 You are tasked with creating a recipe management system.
 This system will keep track of recipes, each containing:
 * The name of the recipe.
 * The time it takes to cook the recipe, in minutes.